LeonardLaszlo/nw.js-armv7-binaries/README.md

 # NW.js ARMv7 binaries

+This repository is meant to host the executable NW.js ARMv7 binaries under the [Releases][1] tab.
+As a curtesy it also provides the documentation to reproduce these builds (for newer versions under the form of shell scripts).
+See the [docs][2] directory.

+Please note the releases are not necessarily done chronologically.
+They are done on a best effort basis.
+Thank you for your understanding!

 ### Instructions for running your NW.js application on Linux ARMv7

-Executable binaries are available for download under the [Releases][1] tab.

 After downloading the binary archive and unpacking it you can run NW.js on Linux ARMv7 devices with the following command: